International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Interoperability.md

 Data Space.
 E.g. think of an industrial Data Space where one participant wants to share data only with their direct suppliers instead of the entire Data Space.
-This can be realized as a separate Data Space or within the larger industrial Data Space by having an additional DGA with additional membership policies and specifying additional semantic models and processes.
+This can be realized as a separate Data Space or within the larger industrial Data Space by having an additional DSGA with additional membership policies and specifying additional semantic models and processes.
 In our example one participant could specify that for a specific set of data other participants need to prove that they are